kiwiofdoom1337/Single-Page-HTML-CV-Project/README.md

-To access a website click on the file
+To access a website click on index.html

 Link to the roadmap project:
 https://roadmap.sh/projects/single-page-cv